 Iodine fortification of bread and bread products

-Products that require iodised salt
+Bread that requires iodised salt

 - organic bread

-- Guide to adding folic acid and iodised salt to bread [PDF, 182 KB]
+The addition of folic acid and iodised salt to bread [PDF, 182 KB]